microsoft/EDDI/README.md

 - K: the dimension of the feature map (h) dimension of PNP encoder.
 Default: 20

+- eval: only for our active learning module. evaluation metric of active learning. 'rmse':rmse (default); 'nllh':negative log likelihood

 - M: Number of MC samples when perform imputing.
 Default: 50

 - data_dir: Directory where UCI dataset is stored.